 and play little face games?

-you find yourself raising your brows, smiling wider, stretching wrinkles, pursing your lips, or lifting the droopy corners
+find yourself raising your brows, smiling wider, stretching wrinkles, pursing your lips, or lifting the droopy corners that

 you exhausted from trying every TV promise out there to stop your acne and wonder “why me?”